Create Localized Content With Content Swaps

 - Find your content by ID, and write your alternative content in the box marked Localized Content.

-- If you don’t need to translate your localized content - our local testimonial, for example, is already in the correct language - check the Do not translate box.
+- If you don’t need to swap/translate the content - our local testimonial, for example, is already in the correct language - check the Do not translate box.

 - Click Save.